History of Major League Baseball on ABC: Aftermath

-After losing its Major League Baseball broadcast rights again, this time to Fox, ABC counterprogrammed against Fox's postseason coverage by airing a mix of miniseries and TV-movies aimed at female viewers.
+After losing its Major League Baseball broadcast rights again, this time to Fox, ABC counterprogrammed against Fox's postseason coverage by airing a mix of miniseries and television films aimed at female viewers.
 One of the movies aired on ABC, Unforgiven, aired opposite Andy Pettitte's shutout in Game 5 of the 1996 World Series (Fox's first World Series, and the final game in Atlanta–Fulton County Stadium history).

 With ABC being sold to The Walt Disney Company in 1996, ESPN picked up daytime and late-evening Division Series games with a provision similar to its National Football League games, in which the games would only air on network affiliates in the local markets of the two participating teams.
-ESPN's Major League Baseball contract was not affected then, but would take a hit in 1998 with the new National Football League contract.
+ESPN's Major League Baseball contract was not affected then, but would take a hit in 1998 with the new NFL contract.

 In September 2000, a baseball official, speaking on the condition he not be identified, confirmed ESPN passed on keeping its playoffs rights (thus, giving Fox Sports exclusivity), saying the decision was partly based on price and partly because ABC wasn't interested in the network package.

 ABC Family's (now Freeform) coverage of the 2002 Division Series was produced by ESPN.
 The reason that games were on ABC Family instead of ESPN was because The Walt Disney Company bought Fox Family from News Corporation.
 The ABC Family/ESPN inherited Division Series package was included in Fox's then exclusive television contract with Major League Baseball (initiated in 2001).
 ABC Family had no other choice but to fulfill the contract handed to them.
 The only usage of the ABC Family "bug" was for a ten-second period when returning from a commercial break (in the lower right corner of the screen).